Mental health in association football: Notable cases

-In November 2008, Gianluigi Buffon revealed in his autobiography Numero 1 that he had suffered from depression between December 2003 and June 2004, and that he even saw a psychologist during this period in order to overcome it; he later elaborated further on his struggles with depression in 2013.
+In November 2008, Gianluigi Buffon revealed in his autobiography Numero 1 that he had suffered from depression between December 2003 and June 2004 and that he saw a psychologist during this period in order to overcome it; he later elaborated further on his struggles with depression in 2013.
 In January 2019, he also revealed that because of his depression, he had suffered from panic attacks during his early career with Juventus, even missing a game as a result during the 2003–04 season.

-Ex-player Mickey Bennett set up an organization called Unique Sports Counselling to help footballers deal with mental health issues.
+Ex-player Mickey Bennett set up an organisation called Unique Sports Counselling to help footballers deal with mental health issues.

-In February 2016 Steve Harper spoke out about his mental health problems while in between clubs.
+In February 2016, Steve Harper spoke out about his mental health problems while in between clubs.
 The PFA had to apologise after initially criticising his comments.

 In May 2016, professional footballer Chris Mitchell committed suicide.
 In October 2018 his family spoke out about his struggles with mental health.

-In May 2017, Aaron Lennon was detained under the Mental Health Act, and he received treatment for a "stress-related illness".
-In March 2019 he spoke about the incident, and said that other players had asked him for advice.
+In May 2017, Aaron Lennon was detained under the Mental Health Act and he received treatment for a "stress-related illness".
+In March 2019 he spoke about the incident and said that other players had asked him for advice.

-In June 2017, Steven Caulker spoke about his struggles with depression, and his addiction to alcohol and gambling.
+In June 2017, Steven Caulker spoke about his struggles with depression and his addiction to alcohol and gambling.

 In February 2018 David Cox stated that he had been mocked by both players and fans for discussing his mental health problems.

 In March 2018, the UK government announced plans to deal with mental health in professional sports.
 Later that month, Harry Smith released a statement stating that he was seeking help for mental health and gambling addiction problems.
 That same month, Danish player Jannik Skov Hansen talked about the depression and suicidal thoughts he had experienced earlier in his career.

 In April 2018 The Secret Footballer, an anonymous former Premier League player, talked about his depression.

 In May 2018, Andrés Iniesta revealed that he suffered from depression before the 2010 FIFA World Cup due to his injuries and the death of his friend Daniel Jarque.

 In June 2018, England international Danny Rose stated that he had been diagnosed with depression.

 In September 2018, professional footballer Marvin Sordell suggested that clubs should have full-time counsellors to assist players with depression and other mental health issues.
 When Sordell retired from football in July 2019 he cited his mental health.
 Later that month Anthony Knockaert also revealed his struggles with mental health issues, as did David Cotterill.